monsieurmona/CarND-Vehicle-Detection/README.md

 |Learning Rates for a classifier<br>with HSV color space|Learning Rates for a classifier<br>with LUV color space|
 |:---:|:---|
 |![alt text][image_training_learning_rate_HSV]|![alt text][image_training_learning_rate_LUV]|

-The HSV classifier doesn't improve anymore aver 17000 training examples, whereas the LUV classifier would probably benefit from more training examples than available.
+The HSV classifier doesn't improve anymore over 17000 training examples, whereas the LUV classifier would probably benefit from more training examples than available.

 ### Classification